Amiga Original Chip Set: Denise

 There are two horizontal graphics resolutions, "lowres" with 140 ns pixels and "hires" with 70 ns pixels, with a default of 320 or 640 horizontal pixels wide without using overscan.
-As the pixel output is regulated by the main system clock, which is based directly on the NTSC colorburst clock, these sizes very nearly fill the width of a standard television with only a thin "underscan" border between the graphics and the screen border when compared to many other contemporary home computers, for an appearance closer to a games console but with finer detail.
+As the pixel output is regulated by the main system clock, which is based directly on the NTSC color burst clock, these sizes very nearly fill the width of a standard television with only a thin "underscan" border between the graphics and the screen border when compared to many other contemporary home computers, for an appearance closer to a games console but with finer detail.
 On top of this, Denise supports reasonably extensive overscan.
 Technically modes with enough data for up to 400 or 800 pixels (+25%) may be specified.
 Although this is only actually useful for scrolling and special effects that involve partial display of large graphics as a separate hardware limit is met at 368 or 736 pixels.
 This is the maximum that will fit between the end of one blanking period and the start of the next.
 Still it is unlikely that even this many pixels will be visible on any display other than a dedicated monitor that allows adjusting the horizontal scan width.
 On a standard CRT, much of the image will disappear behind the screen bezel, and LCDs will crop off the image at the edge of the panel.
 Because of the highly regular structure of the Amiga's timing in relation to scanlines and allocation of DMA resources to various uses besides normal "playfield" graphics, increased horizontal resolution is also a tradeoff between number of pixels and how many hardware sprites are available, as increasing the DMA slots dedicated to playfield video ends up stealing some (from 1 to 7 of the total 8) the sprite engine..

 Vertical resolution, without overscan, is 200 pixels for a 60 Hz NTSC Amiga or 256 for a 50 Hz PAL Amiga.
 This can be doubled using an interlaced display, and, as with horizontal resolution, increased using overscan, to a maximum of 241 (or 483) for NTSC, and 283 (or 567) for PAL (interlaced modes gaining one extra line as the maximum is determined by how many lines are taken from the available total by blanking and sync, and the total scanlines in non-interlaced modes are half the original, broadcast-spec odd-numbered interlaced counts, rounded down).